 In my experience the biggest inhibitor of improvement is sleep apnea or sleep disturbance.
 Other stressors include aerobic exercise, and hypoglycemia, as well as type A personality.
 I try to get a sleep study on everyone with PCOS because of the high prevalence in these patients.
 Cortisol is the reason for your findings.
 In addition coffee or drugs like Adderall double the cortisol level.

 Things like meditation would be much more helpful than aerobic exercise.
 Walking is good – slowly and very low key muscle strengthening exercise.
-Remember intermittent fasting only works when you are keto adapted after 1-2 months of strict ketosis.
 If you feel hungry while fasting, you are getting hypoglycemic and this could work against you.
 The only other issue would or could be low estrogen.
 We find many young women are suffering from low estrogen.

 Be patient, you have lost a great deal and it may take some time to lose the rest!!
 Congratulations on your success so far.